bitcoinorghk/zh.bitcoinhk.github.io/_posts/2017-08-27-hong-kong-bitcoin-regulation.md

 Recently, various Hong Kong institutions departments have become less consistent in refering to Bitcoin as a virtual commodity, and instead mention the term 'virtual currency' more frequently.

 Most notably, [the Legislative Council](https://www.legco.gov.hk/research-publications/english/essentials-1516ise15-blockchain-technology.htm) refers to Bitcoin as a virtual currency in their research publication.
-Councillors requently (e.g. [June 2017](https://www.info.gov.hk/gia/general/201706/21/P2017062100532.htm) & [November 2017](https://www.info.gov.hk/gia/general/201711/08/P2017110800405.htm)).
+Councillors frequently (e.g. [June 2017](https://www.info.gov.hk/gia/general/201706/21/P2017062100532.htm), [November 2017](https://www.info.gov.hk/gia/general/201711/08/P2017110800405.htm) & [April 2019](https://www.info.gov.hk/gia/general/201904/03/P2019040300257.htm)) refer to Bitcoin as a virtual currency or cryptocurrency, a terminology typically rejected by the government.
 In its "Money Laundering and Terrorist Financing Risk Assessment Report" the Financial Services and Treasury Bureay writes ["Virtual currencies (“VCs”) are virtual commodities"](https://www.fstb.gov.hk/fsb/aml/en/doc/hk-risk-assessment-report_e.pdf) and refers to Bitcoin primarily as a virtual currency.
 The HKMA refers to Bitcoin mainly as a "cryptocurrency" in their November 2016 ["Whitepaper on Distributed Ledger Technology."](https://www.hkma.gov.hk/media/eng/doc/key-functions/finanical-infrastructure/Whitepaper_On_Distributed_Ledger_Technology.pdf) The same goes for the ["Whitepaper 2.0"](https://www.hkma.gov.hk/media/eng/doc/key-functions/finanical-infrastructure/infrastructure/20171025e1a1.pdf) published October 2017.

 This terminology puts it more in line with international organizations and in our opinion does not represent a policy shift.